 1 pound dry fettuccine noodles

 Heat olive oil in a nonstick pan over medium heat, then add the chicken.
-Cook for 6-7 minutes on each side until golden brown Then remove and set aside.
+Cook for 6-7 minutes on each side until golden brown Then remove chicken and set aside.

 3 tablespoons olive oil